 • You commit fraud or intentionally misrepresent yourself when you applied for or obtained coverage.
-You can refer to the General provisions - other things you should know -- Intentional deception of a material fact under the terms of coverage section for more information on rescissions.
+You can refer to the A bit of this and that - Intentional deception of a material fact under the terms of coverage section for more information on rescissions.

-On the date your coverage ends, we will refund to the policyholder any prepayments for periods after the date your coverage ended.
+On the date your coverage ends, we will refund to your employer any prepayments for periods after the date your coverage ended.